cits5501/cits5501.github.io/assets/lectures/lect07c--quality.md

                         delivery on time & within budget
     ~~~

+-->

-### Quality -- a user perspective (cont'd)
+### Quality -- a user perspective

-> -   What if the user wanted something that's inadvisable?
+-   What if the user wanted something that's inadvisable?
 Or illegal?
->     -   "Store all user-names and passwords in a text file, so we can
+    -   "Store all user-names and passwords in a text file, so we can
->         easily manage and change them."
+        easily manage and change them."

 ### Quality Control